JLBLine/WODEN/docs/sphinx/operating_principles/skymodel.rst

 FITS sky model format
 ----------------------------------
 This sky model follows (and expands upon) the format of the LoBES catalogue `Lynch et al. 2021`_ and is the preferred format as it's the fastest and easiest to lazy load.
 There are three COMPONENT types: point source; Gaussian; shapelets.
 These are all the model types as defined in `Line et al. 2020`_ (including the mathematics of how each model is simulated).
 You can create any number of SOURCEs, each with any number of COMPONENTs, by using the `UNQ_SOURCE_ID` and `NAME` columns as detailed below.
-The sky model is a FITS file with at least one HDU with the following columns:
+The sky model is a FITS file with at least one HDU (must appear first, and best to be given name ``MAIN``) with the following columns.
+Unless otherwise stated, all columns are optional (e.g. if you don't want to include polarisation information, you can leave out the polarisation columns):

-.. list-table:: FITS HDU 0 columns
+.. list-table:: ``MAIN`` HDU
    :header-rows: 1
    :widths: 10 10 80
    :stub-columns: 1